mvysny/mvysny.github.io/_posts/2023-4-17-Writing-cmdline-utility.md

 Code size (only the stuff I had to develop, excluding any third-party libraries I was able to use):

-* Kotlin/Native: 116760 characters, by far the biggest since I had to develop File IO and Date-Time support from scratch.
+* Kotlin/Native: 116760 characters, 47% bigger than Kotlin/JVM.
+By far the biggest since I had to develop File IO and Date-Time support from scratch.
-* Dart: 87415 characters, much smaller code-base since I was able to reuse many existing Dart libraries and the awesome Dart stdlib.
+* Dart: 87415 characters, 10% bigger than Kotlin/JVM.
+Much smaller code-base than Kotlin/Native since I was able to reuse many existing Dart libraries and the awesome Dart stdlib.
-* Kotlin/JVM: 79346 characters, even more reuse of both existing libraries AND the massively useful Java+Kotlin stdlib.
+* Kotlin/JVM: 79346 characters (100%), even more reuse of both existing libraries AND the massively useful Java+Kotlin stdlib.